 - If you see a fire in the countryside, report it immediately.
 Leave the area as soon as possible and dial 999.

 - If you are going out cycling be bright and be seen

 - Take care on the roads - whether walking or cycling always look out for vehicles

 Be part of the team and help protect the emergency services

 - Never make a hoax call to the emergency services.
 When firefighters attend a hoax call, they can't be at a real emergency, which can put lives in danger

 - Don’t start fires, they can spread faster than you think

 - Don’t take barbecues onto the moors

 - Please store your waste materials safely until bin collection day.
-Details of local recycling centre opening times and information can be checked on the Recycle for Greater Manchester website, which also includes advice on storing your waste safely.
+Visit Recycle for Greater Manchester website for recycling centre information ans storing waste safely.

 As people spend more time at home, also take some time to think about fire safety in the home.